 How is kinship care different from kinship service?

 Both kinship care and kinship service are programs that allow children and youth to be placed in the care of people they know, usually members of their extended family or community support group.
 The decision to pursue a kinship care placement rather than kinship service is typically driven by the protection needs of the child.
-The key difference between these two programs is that a child or youth cared for by a kinship service caregiver is not deemed to be in the care of Children’s Aid.
+The key difference between these two programs is that a child or youth cared for by a kinship service caregiver is not deemed to be in care.
 A kinship service family participates in a screening assessment that explores the family’s ability to meet the safety and well-being needs of the child.
 A kinship service family is eligible for financial support from various Ontario government support programs.
 A kinship care provider is a caregiver who, like a licensed foster caregiver, is required to attend a provincially mandated pre-service training program and participate in a home study.
-Kinship care families receive the same financial and emotional support from a CAS as foster families.
+Kinship care families receive the same financial and emotional support from a child welfare agency as foster families.

 How does kinship care work?